psu13/mutable-hakyll/draft/quantum-puzzles.md

 Worse, as is well known, if you try and figure out what happens for yourself by (say) _looking_ at each one of the slits to see which way the photon goes ... the whole experiment falls apart and you get no quantum interference.
+Instead the act of measuring the position of the photon in some way seems to lock you into a history where all the photons suddenly take a single well defined path to the detector array, rather than creating the wavy interference that we got before.

-This is, as you can image, a very unsatisfactory situation.
+This is, as you can imagine, a very unsatisfactory situation.
 Physics is supposed to tell you _what happened_ and _where things go_.
 And we get none of that here.

+Instead quantum mechanics appears to make you accept a world where systems evolve one way (the smooth Schrödinger equation) when you leave them alone and another way (no interference) when you look at them.
+Not only that, it also appears that you don't really have any access to any of the possible intermediate states of the smooth evolution.
+All you ever see is what happens at the end of the measurement when you look.
+This is the _measurement_ problem and a lot of people smarter than me have thought about it and still find themselves confused.
+I am also mostly confused about this, but it will take a few more details to get at the core of why.

 ### But Wait, There is More